Pauline Sabin: After repeal

 After the repeal amendment in December 1933, the WONPR dissolved immediately.
 She returned to politics and joined the American Liberty League, formed by conservative Democrats in 1934.
 This organization was formed to oppose Franklin D. Roosevelt's New Deal.
 She hoped that women would show the same enthusiasm for the league like the WONPR but they didn't.
 Due to the lack of membership, the committee only lasted a year but she still remained on the executive committee in the 1930s.
-By 1933 she was widowed and remarried in 1936 to Dwight F. Davis.
-He was former secretary of war and donor of the Davis Cup tennis trophy.
-She campaigned for Fiorello La Guardia and Alfred Landon in 1936.
+By 1933, she was widowed and remarried in 1936 to Dwight F. Davis.
+He was a former secretary of war and donor of the Davis Cup tennis trophy.
+She campaigned for Fiorello La Guardia and Alf Landon in 1936.
 In 1940, Sabin became the director of Volunteer Special Services for the American Red Cross.
-She aided more than 4 million families.
+She aided more than four million families.
 In 1943, she resigned and moved to Washington D.C.
 She became a consultant on the White House interior decoration renovation for President Harry Truman.
 She was a member of the First iteration of the Committee on the Present Danger, established in 1950.
-On December 27, 1955 Pauline Sabin died in Washington D.C.
+On December 27, 1955, Sabin died in Washington D.C.